 threshold)

-# have not been chosen or eliminated
+# haven't been chosen or eradicated

 remaining_scores = out_scores.copy()